 Four Palestinian terrorists board the Italian cruise ship Achille Lauro shortly after it left Alexandria, Egypt, in order to hijack the luxury liner.
 The well-armed men, who belonged to the Popular Front for the Palestine Liberation Front (PLF), the terrorist wing of the Palestinian Liberation Organization (PLO) led by Abu Abbas, easily took control of the vessel since there was no security force on board.

-Abbas had been responsible for many attacks on Israel and its citizens in the early 1980s.
+Abbas had been responsible for attacks on Israel and its citizens in the early 1980s.
 On multiple occasions, he sent men on hang gliders and in hot air balloons on bombing missions to Israel, all of which turned out to be miserable failures.
 In an attempt to salvage his reputation, Abbas ordered the hijacking of the Achille Lauro.
 Yet there were no specific goals or demands set forth in the mission.

 At first, the terrorists demanded that Israel release imprisonedPLF members and sought entry to a Syrian port.
 But when Syria denied the request, the terrorists lost control of the situation.
 Gathering the American tourists on board, the terrorists randomly chose to kill 69-year-old Leon Klinghoffer.
 The wheelchair-bound American was shot in the head and thrown overboard.

 Klinghoffer’s cold-blooded murder backfired on the terrorists.
-The world’s outrage forced PLO chief Yassir Arafat to cut PLO ties with the terrorists and to demand that Abbas end the situation.
+The world’s outrage forced PLO chief Yasser Arafat to cut PLO ties with the terrorists and to demand that Abbas end the situation.
 On October 9, Abbas contacted the terrorists, ordered them not to kill any more passengers, and arranged for the ship to land in Egypt.

 Meanwhile, the elite U.S. Navy SEALs were dispatched to raid the Achille Lauro.
 But by the time they arrived, the terrorists had already gotten off the ship in Egypt and boarded a plane to Libya.
 The United States then sent out two F-14 fighter jets, which intercepted the plane and forced it to land in Italy.
 A three-way standoff between the PFLP terrorists, the Americans, and the Italian Army on the runway in Sicily ended with the Italians taking Abbas and the other terrorists into custody.